oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 6. Enter subnet name column value as: \<vcn-name>_\<subnet-name>

 7. Enter remote execute script(Ansible/Shell) name.
-Format is, ansible_<script_name> or shell_<script_name> without extention.
-(NOTE: shell script should be named with *.sh and ansible with *.yaml inside 'scripts' folder within the region/service dir).
+Shell scripts should be named with *.sh and ansible with *.yaml or *.yml inside 'scripts' folder within the region/service dir.
 This feature is tested against OL8.

+8. Create a column called 'Cloud Init Script' to execute scripts (located under 'scripts' folder within the region/service dir) as part of cloud-init.

-8. Source Details column of the excel sheet accepts both image and boot volume as the source for instance to be launched.
+9. Source Details column of the excel sheet accepts both image and boot volume as the source for instance to be launched.
 Format -

 image::\<variable containing ocid of image> or